Madaniarias/Habit-Tracker-App/PROJECT/readme.md

 ## Success Criteria

-1. The solution provides a login screen utilizing email and will be protected by password and a registration screen rquesting username, email, password and check the password to create a new user.
+1. The solution provides a login screen that uses email and is protected by password.
+Also, povides a registration screen that requests username, email, password and checks the password.
-2. The solution will display all habit history, showing per day the completion per each individual habit and overall habit completion of the particular day.
+2. The solution will display the history of all habits.
+It will show the completion of each individual habit and overall habit completion of a particular dat.
 3. The solution provides a tracking system for up 5 habits.
-4. The solution allows the user to save habit completion per day and displays the progress graphically.
+4. The solution allows the user to save habit completion per day and displays the progress in a graphic manner.
-5. The solution's overall application displays should mostly use color provided in the color pallette and buttons should be a distingable size.
+5. The solution's overall application displays should mostly use the color palette provided by the client and buttons should be a distingable size.
 6. The solution should include a log out button for the user to close the session.

+Color palette provided
+Habits agreed on

 # Criteria B: Design